 Yes, travelers from all countries can visit Ethiopia right now.

-There are currently 19,000+ active cases and 2,300+ deaths due to COVID-19 in Ethiopia as of today.
-The CDC classifies travel to Ethiopia as “Level 4- Very High Risk.”
+There are currently 22,000+ active cases and 4,000+ deaths due to COVID-19 in Ethiopia as of today.
+The CDC classifies travel to Ethiopia as “Level 2- Moderate Risk.”
 If you have a pre-existing condition or any health condition that could increase your chances of serious illness, do not travel to Ethiopia.
-Additionally, even if you are not high-risk, you might want to reconsider travel to Ethiopia.

 No, Ethiopia has not banned travelers from any country.